In the guide

 The Food Standards Agency (FSA) has produced a decision tool, which can assist you in deciding whether the product is PPDS.

-For further guidance on PPDS and practical advice on implementing the new requirements, please see the FSA guidance on allergen labelling changes for PPDS food.
+For further guidance on PPDS and practical advice on the requirements, please see the FSA guidance on allergen labelling changes for PPDS food.

 The required information must be printed on the outside of the product or on a label attached to the outside of the product.